 Campaign Checklist for Securing Your Cyber Infrastructure: A cybersecurity checklist to support political campaigns in protecting against malicious actors.

-Cyber Incident Detection and Notification Planning Guide for Election Security: A planning guide with templates to help jurisdictions effectively recognize and respond to potential cyber incidents.
-Templates can be tailored to fit the exact needs of each jurisdiction.
+Cyber Incident Detection and Notification Planning Guide and Templates for Election Security: A planning guide with templates to help jurisdictions effectively recognize and respond to potential cyber incidents.
+Election offices can use this information as a basic cyber incident response plan or integrate it into a broader plan based on their specific needs.
+The templates, which can be tailored to fit the exact needs of each jurisdiction, include:

 Election Infrastructure Security Resource Guide: A catalog of CISA’s wide range services and products (cybersecurity assessments, on-site and virtual trainings and exercises, and other resources) available to support State and local election officials.